What about DepEd-accreditation and Senior High School?

 Victorious Homeschool is an inclusive institution and we accept all children and all children pay the SAME TUITION.
 Optional expenses you might have for SPED are for official diagnosis from a Developmental Pediatrician, (IEP) Individualized Education Program, and Special Tutorial Classes.

-Do you have installment plans and promotions?
+Do you have installment plans?

 As the parent-teacher, what are my tasks and responsibilities?